hadmacker/asd_notes/README.md

 * **Autism Warrior Parent**:
   > Autism Warrior Parents (AWPs) insist on supporting their autistic kids either by trying to cure them, or by imposing non-autistic-oriented goals on them — rather than by trying to understand how their kids are wired, and how that wiring affects their life experience.
   > [How "Autistic Warrior" Parents harm Autistic Kids](https://medium.com/the-establishment/how-autism-warrior-parents-harm-autistic-kids-6700b8bf6677)
+* **Autistic Inertia**: Difficulty starting or stopping tasks.
+May be related to Perseveration?
+See Perseveration.
+[Using the Maori creation story to navigate autistic inertia](https://www.altogetherautism.org.nz/using-the-maori-creation-story-to-navigate-autistic-inertia/#:~:text=Some%20people%20living%20with%20autism,what%20is%20called%20autistic%20inertia.)
 * **Aversives**: unpleasant stimuli that induce changes in behavior via negative reinforcement or positive punishment.
 [Wikipedia](https://en.wikipedia.org/wiki/Aversives).
 May be used in ABA therapy.
+* **Behavioral momentum**: The tendency for behavior to persist following a change in environmental conditions.
+The greater the rate of reinforcement, the greater the behavioral momentum.
+[Behavioral momentum in the treatment of noncompliance, nih.gov](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1286105/#:~:text=Behavioral%20momentum%20refers%20to%20the,the%20greater%20the%20behavioral%20momentum.)
+* **Biology**: The branch of science that deals with living organisms and their vital processes.
+* **Brain**: The physical, biological organ consisting of nerve cells and can be physically touched.
+See _Mind_ for nuances.
 * **Bruno Bettelheim**: An early Autism researcher and psychologist pioneering treatements.
 His research and theories were later discredited or recognized as damaging.
 [Wikipedia](https://en.wikipedia.org/wiki/Bruno_Bettelheim)
-* **Biology**: The branch of science that deals with living organisms and their vital processes.
-* **Brain**: The physical, biological organ consisting of nerve cells and can be physically touched.
-See _Mind_ for nuances.
 * **CNV**: Copy Number Variation, a genomic (DNA) mutation
   * Downs Syndrome is an example of a CNV
 * **Comorbid**: having multiple disorders or diagnoses